ovh/docs/pages/web_cloud/domains/dns_zone_records/guide.en-ie.md

 > [!tabs]
 > **MX**
 >> **M**ail e**X**changer <br><br>
 >> Links a domain name to an email server.
 For example, the address *10 mx1.mail.ovh.net* corresponds to one of the OVHcloud email servers when you have an OVHcloud email solution.
-Your email provider may have several email servers: Several MX fields must therefore be created.
+Your email provider may have several email servers.
+Several MX fields must therefore be created.
 Please read our guide on [Adding an MX record to your domain name’s configuration](/pages/web_cloud/domains/dns_zone_mx).
 >>
 >> > [!warning]
 >> >
->> > In general, we recommend using only one or more servers from the same email provider in your DNS zone.
+>> > In general, we recommend using servers from the same email provider in your DNS zone.
 >> > If you already have email services from another email provider and you are adding your new email provider’s servers in parallel (without replacing them), you risk randomly receiving your emails from either of your two email providers.
 >>
 > **SPF**